Utah State Route 194: Route description

 SR-194 begins in Lehi at the northbound ramps of I-15 exit 282.
 From its eastern terminus, the route briefly runs concurrently with northbound US-89 as they swing to the west onto the alignment of 2100 North.
 The routes promptly arrive at an intersection with State Street and the southbound I-15 on and off-ramps, where US-89 splits to the south on State Street.

 Continuing west, SR-194 splits into a divided highway with split intersections at Thanksgiving Way, Triumph Boulevard, 3600 West, and Redwood Road, as well as Texas U-turns immediately west of Triumph Boulevard and on both sides of 3600 West.
 Just before crossing over the Jordan River the route leaves Lehi and enters unincorporated Utah County.
-After crossing 3600 West, SR-194 reaches its current western terminus at SR-68 (Redwood Road).
-In the future, an extension from this intersection will be constructed farther west as part of SR-85 (Mountain View Highway) and will loop to the southwest and end at SR-73 in Saratoga Springs.
+After crossing 3600 West, SR-194 has an interchange at SR-68 (Redwood Road).
+Further west, SR-194 ends at an interchange with SR-85 (Mountain View Highway).